embedded-graphics/embedded-graphics/embedded-graphics/MIGRATING-0.5-0.6.md

 #### `BinaryColor`

 If the display only supports two states, use `BinaryColor`.
 This is applicable to monochrome OLED displays like the SSD1306 or SH1106, character/bitmap LCDs and even LED matrices.

-#### `Gray2`

-Use for displays that can represent 2 or 3 color states.
-For example, tricolor epaper displays that can show white, black or red like the SSD1675 should use this type.

 #### `Rgb565`